davidcoles/vc5/README.md

 A distributed Layer 2 Direct Server Return (L2DSR) Layer 4 load balancer (L4LB) for Linux using XDP/eBPF.

-This is very much a proof of concept at this stage - most everything is incomplete and poorly defined!

-If you think that this may be useful and have any questions/suggestions, feel free to contact me at vc5lb@proton.me
+If you think that this may be useful and have any questions/suggestions, feel free to contact me at vc5lb@proton.me or raise a GitHub issue.

 ## Homepage